-- 4.1 Progress against actions will be closely monitored by a new Gaelic Language Plan Oversight Group comprised of key stakeholders across Council services.
+- 4.1 Progress against actions will be closely monitored by the Gaelic Language Plan Oversight Group comprised of key stakeholders across Council services, currently chaired by the Head of Policy and Partnerships.
 The group will review the opportunities and challenges in delivering intended activity, drawing on the skills, capacity and resources from teams and other local groups and organisations where possible to ensure successful outcomes. - 4.2 The Gaelic Language Plan Oversight Group will submit all statutory reporting requirements to Bòrd na Gàidhlig within expected timescales.
-This will be shared publicly to ensure our communities have the opportunity to review our achievements and opportunities.
+This will be shared publicly to ensure our communities can review our achievements and opportunities. - 4.3 In terms of wider developments, elected members are asked to note that the Scottish Parliament's Education, Children and Young People Committee are seeking views from the public as they begin to scrutinise the Scottish Languages Bill.
+The legislation would change the status of Scots and Gaelic and change the responsibilities of both the Scottish Government and other public bodies to support the languages.